Lei-Wei/flutter_mifare_classic/README.md

 A new flutter plugin project.

-I'm new to Flutter and Android Development so I have no intent to put this plugin to Dart Pub.
+I'm new to Flutter and Android Development so I don't intent to put this plugin to Dart Pub.
 This Plugin is mainly for reading specific Student Cards, so it's not that for common-use designed.

 I would be happy if the source code could help you to deal with the MF1 card.